Joe Comartin: Leadership bid

-During the campaign, Comartin was approached by the Palestine House non-proft organisation, which suggested that he go on a trip to Iraq to observe the 2002 Iraqi presidential referendum.
+During the campaign, Comartin was approached by the Palestine House non-profit organisation, which suggested that he go on a trip to Iraq to observe the 2002 Iraqi presidential referendum.
 Comartin agreed to the trip, which was paid for by a businessman associated with Palestine House.
 Comartin observed the vote, and met with Deputy Prime Minister Tariq Aziz.
 While in Iraq, Comartin called for an end to embargoes on Iraq on humanitarian grounds, and declared his opposition to a potential American invasion of Iraq.
 Comartin was criticised for a photo taken of him in Iraq which had a large picture of Saddam Hussein in the background.
 He dismissed the criticism, stating, "The purpose of the picture is simply to establish that I went to Iraq...
 If anybody knows anything about Iraq, and the police state that it is, it's almost impossible to be in any public building without a picture of Saddam Hussein."
 Comartin was very critical of Hussein, describing him as an authoritarian and dictator, and comparing him to Satan.

 Once back in Canada, Comartin called for the Canadian government's ban on Hezbollah to be lifted, on the grounds that there was not sufficient evidence to categorise it as a terrorist group.
 Comartin was criticised by those who held Hezbollah responsible for the 1983 Beirut barracks bombings.

 Of all the candidates running in the leadership race, Comartin was considered the most sympathetic toward Palestinians, including supporting the Palestinian right of return.
 Critics noted that Comartin's website, which mainly focused on foreign affairs, was highly critical of Israel but made no mention of Palestinian terrorism, unlike the websites of all the other candidates.
 This prompted allegations that Comartin was using anti-Zionist policy positions as a cover for antisemitism.
 In response, Comartin said that his opposition to Palestinian terrorism "goes without saying."
 Ish Theilheimer, a Jewish news publisher and former aide to Leader of the ONDP Howard Hampton, endorsed Comartin, and rejected the idea that he was antisemitic or supported antisemitic violence in any way.

 Despite the frequent controversy, analysis suggested that Comartin gained more support from his foreign policy positions than he lost.
 Notably, party membership sign-ups made by the Montreal Muslim community with the intention of voting for Comartin in the leadership race more than doubled the NDP's small Quebec membership.
 In total, Comartin sold approximately 4,000 new memberships, placing him close behind NDP House Leader Bill Blaikie, who sold 5,500, but far behind Layton, who sold 8,100.

 Going into the convention, Comartin predicted that he was in third place behind Layton and Blaikie.
 He hoped that he had enough support from sign-ups and unions to prevent Layton from winning on the first ballot.
 Comartin then expected that high turnout in Ontario would allow him to pass Blaikie on the second ballot and eventually defeat Layton.